Expert-Aided Causal Discovery of Ancestral Graphs: Experimental details

-\paragraph{Computational settings.} We trained the AGFNs for the experiments in \cref{fig:distribution} and \cref{tab:table} and \cref{fig:feedbacks} for $500$ epochs in computers equipped with NVIDIA's V100 GPUs.
-All the experiments were executed in a cluster of NVIDIA's V100 GPUs and the algorithms were implemented using the machine learning framework \texttt{PyTorch}.
-To estimate the PAG corresponding to AGFN's samples and compute the SHDs reported in \cref{tab:table}, we used the FCI's implementation of the \texttt{pcalg} package in \texttt{R} considering the d-separations entailed by these samples as a criterion for conditional dependence.
+We trained the AGFNs in \Cref{sec:experiments} computer clusters equipped with NVIDIA's V100 GPUs and on a local workstation featuring a NVIDIA RTX 4070 GPU.
+The algorithms were implemented using the machine learning framework \texttt{PyTorch} \citep{torch}.
+To estimate the PAG corresponding to AGFN's samples and compute the SHDs, we used the FCI's implementation of the \texttt{pcalg} package \citep{pcalga, pcalgaa} in \texttt{R} considering the d-separations entailed by these samples as a criterion for conditional dependence.